sputot/RINO/README.md

 ### Running existing examples

+Hopefully in the future, a parser will allow to read the models of the systems to analyze from input files.
+For now, they are defined in ode_def.h/ode_def.cpp, and given some fixed ids.
-Running an existing example is performed at command line, by
+Running an existing example is then performed at command line, by
 ```
-./main type_system nb_system
+./main system_type system_id
 ```
 where
-- type_system is either 0 (for a system of ODEs - Ordinary Differential Equations) or 1 (for a system of DDEs - Delay Differential Equations)
+- system_type is either 0 (for a system of ODEs - Ordinary Differential Equations) or 1 (for a system of DDEs - Delay Differential Equations)
-- nb_system is an integer specifying the predefined system identifier.
+- system_id is an integer specifying the predefined system identifier.

+In praticular:
+  - the Brusselator example of Reference [HSCC 2017] below is run by "./main 0 2"
+  - the self-driving car example of Reference [HSCC 2019]  is run by "./main 0 6"
+  - the self-driving car example of Reference [CAV 2018]  is run by "./main 1 7" (here the model is with delays, hence the system_type 1)
+  - the crazyflie model of Reference [HSCC 2019]  is run by "./main 0 18"
+  - the platoon examples  of Reference [CAV 2018] are run  by "./main 1 10" (5 vehicles) or "./main 1 11" (10 vehicles)

 The corresponding systems (both for ODEs and DDES) are defined in ode_def.h (system and constant parameters) and ode_def.cpp (dimensions of the system, initial conditions, uncertain control inputs and perturbations, whether they are constant or time-varying, and control inputs or perturbations, and finally the integration settings - order of Taylor models, initial final time, time step etc).
-More documentation on how to use these (and better input mechanisms) should come...
+More documentation on how to use these (and better input mechanisms) should come.

 ### Visualizing results